rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-25-a7575334860f88e0-dividend-adjustment-of-futures-and-options-contracts-in-the-security-vedl.md

 stocks:
 - VEDL
 tags:
+- corporate-action
+- derivatives
 - dividend
-- futures
+- futures-options
 - options
-- corporate-action
-- derivatives
-- vedl
 title: 'DIVIDEND: Adjustment of Futures and Options contracts in the security VEDL'
 ---